InsultingPros/AcediaCore/docs/safety.md

 ```

 Deallocating a `message` does not make an actual object go away and,
-without setting `message` variable to `none`, you risk continuing to use it.
+without setting `message` variable to `none`, you risk continuing to use it;
-However some other piece of code might re-allocate that object
+however, some other piece of code might re-allocate that object
 and use it for something completely different.
-This means unpredictalbe and undefined behavior for both of you -
+This means unpredictable and undefined behavior for everybody.
-a situation that has to be avoided.
 To avoid creating with this problem - everyone must always make sure to
 *forget* about objects you've deallocated by setting your references to `none`.

+> **NOTE:** This also means that you should not deallocate the same object
+> more than once.